- Opera seria in 2 acts

 Vitellia, daughter of the toppled emperor Vitellius (remembered only for his gluttony), persuades her boyfriend Sesto (a woman in drag) to assassinate Titus.
 He fails.
 Titus pardons his friends.

-The opera’s chief ‘defect’ is its appeal to the intellect, rather than to the audience’s feelings or taste for pretty songs.
-The opera is a debate about clementia.
+The opera’s chief ‘defect’ is its lofty, elevated tone; it is a debate about clementia.
 Witness the scene (I, x) where Titus wonders whether to execute or pardon Sesto.
 His friend is disloyal – then avenge his disregard and scorn for the emperor’s clemency.
 But can Titus harbor such feelings? – Then let him live. – But what about the laws?
 Sesto is guilty, let him die. – But then Titus does violence to his feelings.
 Is he even sure others will approve?
 Is he forsaking his usual benevolence? – His friend will live.
 Even though a traitor.
 Let the world accuse Titus of mercy rather than severity (rigour).

 Seneca (De Clementia) argues the monarch should be led by logos (universal reason) rather than private passion.
 He defined clemency as humanity and forbearance, rather than pity or unmotivated generosity; it is a rational decision to be humane.
 Seneca identified it as a Stoic and Epicurean virtue, and called it the most human of all virtues, and the most fitting for men (I.3.2).
 The recipient of this advice, Nero, took little heed.